Discovering Causal Signals in Images: Causal signals in sets of static images

+Figure~\ref{fig:results} shows the means and the standard deviations of the object-context ratios (top plot) and the context-feature ratios (bottom plot) estimated on the top 1\% anticausal features (blue bars) and the top 1\% causal features (green bars) for each of the twenty object categories.

+As predicted by Hypothesis~\ref{hyp:our-hypothesis}, object features are related to anticausal features: the top 1\% anticausal features exhibit a higher object-feature ratio than the top 1\% causal features.
+Since this effect can be observed on all $20$ classes of interest, the probability of obtaining such a result by chance would be $2^{-20}{\approx}10^{-6}$.
+When we select the top 20\% causal and anticausal features, this effect remains consistent across $16$ out of $20$ classes of interest.

-Although outside the scope of this paper, we ran some preliminary experiments to find causal relationships between objects of interest, by computing the NCC scores between the log odds of different objects of interest.
-The strongest causal relationships that we found were ``bus causes car,'' ``chair causes plant,'' ``chair causes sofa,'' ``dining table causes bottle,'' ``dining table causes chair,'' ``dining table causes plant,'' ``television causes chair,'' and ``television causes sofa.''
+This result indicates that anticausal features may be useful for detecting objects locations in a robust manner, regardless of their context.
+As stated in Hypothesis~\ref{hyp:our-hypothesis}, we could not find a consistent relationship between context features and causal features.
+Remarkably, we remind the reader that the NCC classifier \emph{does not depend on the object categories} and was \emph{trained using synthetic data unrelated to images}.
+As a sanity check, we did not obtain any such results when replacing the NCC scores with the correlation coefficient or the absolute value of the correlation coefficient.\footnote{ We also ran preliminary experiments to find causal relationships between objects of interest, by computing the NCC scores between the log odds of different objects of interest.
+The strongest causal relationships that we found were ``bus causes car,'' ``chair causes plant,'' ``chair causes sofa,'' ``dining table causes bottle,'' ``dining table causes chair,'' ``dining table causes plant,'' ``television causes chair,'' and ``television causes sofa.''}

+Therefore we believe that this result establishes that Hypothesis~\ref{hyp:our-hypothesis} is true with high certainty.
+As explained in Section~\ref{sec:our-contribution}, verifying Hypothesis~\ref{hyp:our-hypothesis} in this manner also implies confirms Hypothesis~\ref{hyp:thereissignal}.